WRF

 Expedition WRF uses GFS and other surface datasets for initialisation and boundary conditions.
 The 1/36° domains are similar in horizontal and vertical resolution to the HRRR.

-Minimum of 45 levels.
-WRF can be run with 35 or even fewer levels, but more is always better.
+Expedition WRF uses 45 to 60 levels, depending on the domain.
+WRF can be run with 35 or even fewer levels, but more is generally better.

 Nesting inside GFS has two main benefits: